Loading…

 True Beauty.

 Start at Episode 1 on WEBTOON.
 There is no reading order complexity: no seasons, no spinoffs, no companion series.
-The series runs Episode 1 through Episode 117 in a single linear track.
+The series runs Episode 1 through Episode 223 in a single linear track, split into two named sections: the High School Story (Chapters 1-58) and Into Adulthood (Chapters 59-223).

 WEBTOON's daily pass system gives you a set number of free chapter unlocks per day.
-For 117 episodes, daily-pass reading takes roughly two weeks at a natural pace.
+For 223 episodes, daily-pass reading takes roughly three to four weeks at a natural pace.
 Alternatively, you can wait until you are ready to binge and use coins to unlock everything at once.
-The second approach works well for True Beauty: the love triangle's final arc (chapters 90-117) goes faster and lands better when chapters are immediately available.
+The second approach works well for True Beauty: the love triangle doesn't actually resolve until Suho and Jugyeong become official around chapter 169, roughly three-quarters into the series, and the run to the ending at chapter 223 goes faster when those chapters are immediately available.

 If you watched the K-drama first: the manhwa covers familiar ground in the first half, but Jugyeong's internal voice is much more present in the manhwa.
 The drama shows her behavior; the manhwa explains her reasoning.
 Start from Episode 1 anyway.
 The drama first half feels different when you have access to what Jugyeong is actually thinking.